 Newton King are delighted to offer to the market this 3 bedroom town house situated in a desirable location within close proximity to local shops and amenities.

-The property offers spacious living with 3 story accommodation, there is a utility room, store room and one of three bedrooms on the ground floor, a fitted kitchen and a bright living room on the first floor and a large master bedroom with fitted wardrobes, family bathroom and 3rd bedroom on the top floor.
+The property offers spacious living with 3 storey accommodation, there is a utility room, store room and one of three bedrooms on the ground floor, a fitted kitchen and a bright living room on the first floor and a large master bedroom with fitted wardrobes, family bathroom and 3rd bedroom on the top floor.

 Please contact Newton King to arrange an accompanied viewing between 9am and 7pm.